-August 25, 2013 — Visiting the National Parks is high on most baby boomer bucket lists – at least that’s what we’ve learned from our previous surveys (see Further Reading at end).
-So when your editor rolled into Yellowstone National Park two weeks ago, he not only ticked off a bucket list item, but he also experienced another great thing about getting old enough to retire.
+August 25, 2013 (Updated Jan.
+2022) — Visiting the National Parks is high on most baby boomer bucket lists – at least that’s what we’ve learned from our previous surveys (see Further Reading at end).
+So when your editor rolled into Yellowstone National Park 10 years ago, he not only ticked off a bucket list item, but he also experienced another great thing about getting old enough to retire.
 As we arrived at the gate in we noticed a sign that said Interagency Senior Pass.
-Asking about it, we were astonished to find that for a mere $10 anyone who is at least 62 years can enter any National Park or Natural Wildlife Refuge (more than 2,000 sites in all) for the rest of your life.
+Asking about it, we were astonished to find that for a mere $10 anyone who is at least 62 years can enter any National Park or Natural Wildlife Refuge (more than 2,000 sites in all) for the rest of your life (unfortunately the pass is now $80, but is still a bargain).
 And that’s just not you the pass owner who is covered, it’s everybody in the car, regardless of age.
 Discounts on amenities like camping fees are also usually available.
 (See end of article for how to get one, along with many other resources to help plan your trip).

 Now that you are retired you finally have the time to visit the parks.
 You also have an unbelievably cheap (more…)